 CDL is a signatory of the Employers’ Pledge of Fair Employment Practices with Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP).
 TAFEP works with employer organisations, unions and the Government to create awareness and facilitate the adoption of fair employment practices.
 The alliance is co-chaired by representing employer unions and National Trades Union Congress.

 In Singapore, legislations such as the Employment Act, Retirement Act, Workplace Safety and Health Act, and Factories Act mitigate risks and incidents of child and forced labour.
 For example, the Employment Act prohibits the employment of children below 13 years of age and stipulates a clear set of laws for the employment of children between 13 and 15 years old, including their working hours and the type of work they can be engaged in.
 The Commissioner for Labour must be notified if they are engaged in industrial undertakings or have obtained permission to work on their rest days.

 In addition to the existing legislations, CDL ensures that all employees are issued employment contracts specifying clear employment terms and conditions.
 We also require our suppliers to adhere strictly to such legislations.

 Respect for Freedom of Association

-On the other hand, our key subsidiaries CBM Pte Ltd and The Tower Club are both unionised, providing their workforce with a channel for collective bargaining.
+Our key subsidiaries Millennium & Copthorne Hotels Limited (M&C), CBM Pte Ltd and The Tower Club have staff who are trade union members, providing them a channel for collective bargaining.